Qualifications:

 MOE Coaching Certification (50h)

-Yoga Teacher Training (200h)
+Yoga and Meditation Teacher Training (200h)

 Additional experience / training: